-The Arizona America Pageants have officially crowned their 2026 state titleholders, celebrating two accomplished women whose passion for service, leadership and advocacy will represent Arizona on the national stage throughout the coming year.
+The Arizona America Pageants have officially crowned their 2026 state titleholders, celebrating three accomplished women whose passion for service, leadership and advocacy will represent Arizona on the national stage throughout the coming year.

-During the annual competition at the Herberger Theater Center, Lexy Romano Condon of Phoenix was named Mrs. Arizona America 2026, while Allison Thomison of Pearce earned the title of Mrs. Arizona AmeriCAN 2026.
-Chosen from a talented field of contestants from across the state, both women will spend the next year serving as ambassadors for Arizona while promoting causes close to their hearts.
+During the annual competition at the Herberger Theater Center, Lexy Romano Condon of Phoenix was named Mrs. Arizona America 2026, Allison Thomison of Pearce earned the title of Mrs. Arizona AmeriCAN 2026, and Abby Charles won Miss Arizona for America.
+Chosen from a talented field of contestants from across the state, all three will spend the next year serving as Arizona ambassadors while promoting causes close to their hearts.

 As Mrs. Arizona America 2026, Romano Condon will go on to represent Arizona at the prestigious Mrs. America Pageant.
 Throughout her reign, she will shine a spotlight on her platform, Hearts for Arts, an initiative that encourages greater access to arts education and celebrates the role creative expression plays in enriching lives and strengthening communities.